polysyllabic/chaos/README.md

 *Does this work with the PC version of TLOU2?*

-If you can plug the DualShock + Pi into your PC instead of your console, you _can_ use TCC, but you must select the game configuration file designed for the PC, since the menu options differ somewhat.
+If you plug the DualShock + Pi into your PC instead of your console, you _can_ use TCC, but you must select the game configuration file designed for the PC, since the menu options differ somewhat.
 Playing this way will _not_ intercept signals coming from mouse and keyboard, so you still need to use a DualShock.